CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 head nodes and/or disable user accounts that violate this policy

-**Avoid unsupervised scripts on the login nodes.** Automating tasks via tools like `cron` or using a workflow manager on the login node is not allowed without prior discussion with the facilitation or infrastructure team.
+**Avoid unsupervised scripts on the login nodes.** Automating tasks via tools like `cron`, `watch`, or using a workflow manager (not including HTCondor's DAGMan) on the login node is not allowed without prior discussion with the facilitation or infrastructure team.

-**(HTC system specific): Do not run `watch` with `condor_q`**.
-The `condor_q` command is sufficiently complex that running it with the `watch` command can impair queue performance for everyone.
-Use `condor_watch_q` as an alternative that is more efficient.
+> **(HTC system specific): Since use of `watch` with `condor_q` is prohibited, we recommend using `condor_watch_q` as an alternative for live updates on your jobs in the queue. `condor_watch_q` is more efficient and will not impair system performance.

 **Test your jobs**.
-We recommend testing a small version of your overall workflow before submitting the "real thing" for many reasons:

-- confirming how long the job(s) will run
-- confirming the size and number of input and output files and whether your quota is accurate
+We recommend testing a small version of your overall workflow before submitting your full workflow.
+By testing a smaller version of your jobs, you can determine resource requests, runtimes, and whether you may need an increase in your user quota.
+Both our HTC and HPC systems use a fair shair policy and each researcher has a user priority. **Submitting many jobs that fail or do not produce the unexpected output will decrease your user priority without helping you complete your research.** User priorities are reset periodically.